 A last technique, complementary to the unrolling ones above, consists in using the loop invariant construct of ACSL.
 Loop invariants describe some properties that hold at the beginning of each execution of a loop, as explained in the ACSL specification, §2.4.2.

-Loop invariants can be used to gain precision when analyzing loops in the following way: when the analysis widens a value, it uses the loop invariants to restrict the possible domain for the widened variables.
+They can be used to gain precision when analyzing loops in the following way: when the analysis is about to widen the value of a variable, it intersects the widened domain with the one inferred through the loop invariant.
+Thus, the invariant can be used to limit the (possibly overly strong) approximation induced by the widening step.

 '''

 void main (int c) {

 int t[N];

 if (c >= 1 && c < N) {

 int p=t;

 /@ loop invariant p < &t[N-1]; /

-while(1) {

-(++p) = 1;

-if(p >= t+c) break;

-}

-}

 '''